Personal Property Tax Relief

 If you feel you meet the qualifications for property tax relief, you may access the application or by contacting our office.

-The 2015 Loudoun County Tax Relief Application will be available no later than March 1, 2015.
+2015 Loudoun County Tax Relief Application

 The information on this webpage is only a guide since individual circumstances vary widely.
 Additional information and assistance is available during normal business hours.
 The office of the Commissioner of the Revenue will provide physical or sensory accommodations for you to utilize this program.